(This article was originally published on the 27th of October 2017 and updated on the 28th of October 2021).

 How to Decide?

-If you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, don’t worry, here are some helpful hints:
+At the end of the day, there is no definite answer as to whether is it a smart choice to take up a house renovation loan or not.
+However, if you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, do not worry, here are some helpful hints.

-- You don’t need a huge sum and are only making minor renovations to your property
+- You do not need a huge sum and are only making minor renovations to your property

 - The loan comes with very low interests and affordable repayment plans